Don’t be fooled, your price is never too high. Use these tactics.

 There are factors that have a positive impact on your price.
 Make use of these factors in your selling process.
 These factors are:

-- Your product is already a success.
+- Your product or service is already a success; testimonials.

 - Buying your product obtains status.